 We joke about the classic McDonalds quote at the service counter but the reality is, some sales staff are not identifying “up sell” opportunities.
 We have several examples where we have worked with our retail clients to determine the sales mix of their sales people.

-A food court retailer needed to increase their margins and identified the outlets and team members with relatively low transactions with either a beverage or in-season premiums like avocado.
+A food court retailer needed to increase their margins and identified the outlets and team members with relatively low transactions with either a beverage or in-season premium like avocado.

 Because our solution is at the transaction and barcode level, we can work with you to determine thresholds and transaction groupings that makes sense for your business by channel to improve results in store.